Description

 How EPS Grafit 50 mm Fits Into a Full EWI System

-How EPS Grafit 50 mm Compares to Sibling Thicknesses
+How EPS Grafit 50 mm Compares to Sibling EPS Boards

 The three thicknesses bracket the transition from cost-effective entry through to mainstream retrofit specification.
-The 30 mm board sits clearly in junction and composite-layer territory; the 80 mm board is the volume domestic retrofit thickness for the main wall on most semi-detached UK stock.
-The 50 mm board is the bridge between them — a genuine primary thickness that earns its place specifically where the geometry rules out 80 mm and above.
+The 30 mm board sits clearly in junction and composite-layer territory, and the 80 mm board is the volume domestic retrofit thickness for the main wall on most semi-detached UK stock.
+The 50 mm board is the bridge between them, a genuine primary thickness that earns its place specifically where the geometry rules out 80 mm and above.

 How EPS Grafit 50 mm Performs in UK Weather — Moisture, Frost, Wind

 The board's W2 water absorption classification and DS(70,-)2 dimensional stability hold declared performance through UK seasonal cycling.
-The closed-cell graphite EPS matrix absorbs negligible bulk moisture; the BS100 bending strength accommodates thermal movement between summer surface temperatures and winter night-time lows without cracking at the joint with adjacent boards or at the base track.
+The closed-cell graphite matrix absorbs negligible bulk moisture, and the BS100 bending strength accommodates thermal movement between summer surface temperatures and winter lows without cracking at the joint with adjacent boards or at the base track.
 At 50 mm the board carries enough mass to remain stable on the wall during the 24-hour adhesive cure window, reducing the propping discipline needed on thinner detailing boards.

 Wind-load performance becomes a real design consideration at this thickness.
-On exposed elevations in BS EN 1991-1-4 wind zones 4 and 5, the 6 to 8 fixings per m² density may step up to 9 to 11 fixings per m² in corner and edge zones — the system designer's wind-load calculation sets the exact pattern.
-The TR100 tensile strength of the board itself comfortably accommodates the resulting uplift loads.
+On exposed elevations in BS EN 1991-1-4 wind zones 4 and 5, the 6 to 8 fixings per m² density may step up to 9 to 11 fixings per m² in corner and edge zones, with the system designer's wind-load calculation setting the exact pattern.
+The TR100 tensile strength of the board comfortably accommodates the resulting uplift loads.

 Pro Tips From UK Installers Using EPS Grafit 50 mm

 Five habits separate a tight, callback-free 50 mm install from one that develops adhesion issues at the second-year inspection.
-None of them appear on the technical data sheet, and all of them come from the way experienced UK applicators handle the first true primary-thickness board in the range.
+None appear on the technical data sheet, and all come from the way experienced UK applicators handle the first true primary-thickness board in the range.

 - Dry-stack the base course before adhesive: set the first row of 50 mm boards on the base track without bonding, check for level and continuous bearing, then commit to adhesive working upward in a running-bond pattern.
 Saves repositioning freshly bonded boards.

-- Rasp the bonding face lightly: the factory skin on graphite EPS is smoother than white EPS.
-A quick mechanical key with an EPS rasp lifts the adhesive contact area cleanly above the 40 percent minimum without chasing it with extra mortar.
+- Rasp the bonding face lightly: the factory skin on graphite EPS is smoother than white EPS, so a quick mechanical key with a rasp lifts the adhesive contact area cleanly above the 40 percent minimum without chasing it with extra mortar.

 - Plug pattern follows board joints first: position the first fixing at the cross-joint between four boards, then the field-area fixings in the running-bond rhythm.
 Concentrating plugs at joints carries the wind-load uplift more efficiently than even-spaced field patterns.

-- Stagger the parapet wrap from the wall course: when wrapping a parapet with 50 mm, offset the parapet board joints from the main-wall board joints by at least 250 mm.
+- Stagger the parapet wrap from the wall course: when wrapping a parapet, offset the parapet board joints from the main-wall board joints by at least 250 mm.
 Continuous joints at the roof-edge corner are the single most common cracking initiation point on parapet installations.

 Handling and Storage on Site